brianbyteracer/Dining-Agent-AI/README.md

 The chat assistant helps users find restaurants by area, cuisine, operating hours, and capacity, then creates a reservation using the selected restaurant's details.

-> **Current data notice:** The included restaurant catalogue contains sample Bangalore entries.
-Replace it with verified Dehradun restaurant data before publishing or deploying the app.

 ## Features